JamesAndersonTistel/emacs_helpers/README-jea-code-gen.md

-# jea-code-gen
+# jea-code-gen generate the basic outline of common code structures

 This is a tool to generate boiler plate code for various languages.

-## generate the basic outline of a class

-see below for normal interactive use.

-`jea-code-gen-class`

-If the arguments are:
+## interactive use

+`jea-code-gen-prompt`

+and enter: `class,dog,sleep,bark,dig,swim` and the class will be generayed in the current buffer.

+enter `func,cat,meow,lick` and get a function named `cat` with the paramaters `meow` and `lick`.

+## calling the functions directly (not normal use (use interactive version))

+This is the python version, other languages will be supported.

 `(jea-code-gen-class "dog" '("sleep", "bark", "dig", "swim"))`

-the output will be:
+the output in the current buffer will be:

 ```
 ...snip license...